glennsantos/Book-Notes/Nonviolent Communication.md

 Be conscious of actions motivated by the desire for money or approval, and by fear, shame, or guilt.
 Know the price you pay for them.

-The most dangerous of all behaviors may consist of doing things “because we’re supposed to.”
+The most dangerous of all behaviors may consist of doing things "because we’re supposed to.”

 *instead of getting caught up in moralistic self-judgments, we can use the process of NVC mourning and self-forgiveness to show us where we can grow.*